ams-bjones/A453-01-Controlled-Assessment/Task 1 Design.md

 That...
 a) Has exchange rates that can be regularly changed by the user.
-b) User should be able to enter an amount, select chosen currency, and the currency to conver it into.
+b) User should be able to enter an amount, select chosen currency, and the currency to convert it into.
 c) Figure shown should be to two decimal places.

 Currencys required: GBP (£) Euro (€) USD ($) and JPY (¥)